TheAlexDev23/libpel/README.md

 **Structs, enums and macros**

-- pel_image_source_type -> Soon to be deprecated, defines the file type of the image pel will be working on.
 - pel_color_t -> rgba color
 - PEL_COLOR_(BLACK/WHITE/RED/GREEN/BLUE) -> macros facilitating the creatoin of pel_color_t
 - pel_bitmap_t